moralesSantos/fieldsync-fullstack-app/README.md

       ```sh
       docker-compose up --build
       ```
+    -This will: Setup Postgres database in a container and start the node.js server(backend)
     - Verify backend is running by visiting:
       [http://localhost:4500/](http://localhost:4500/) (or the port specified in the `.env`)